PatrickHarvey/repo/devdocs/settingUp.md

    Instructions are at https://developers.google.com/eclipse/docs/install-eclipse-4.4 <br>
    Note: Sometimes the update site for the GAE plug-in does not work.
 In which case, follow the instructions at https://developers.google.com/eclipse/docs/install-from-zip.
-7. Install Google App Engine SDK version 1.9.4 (this is not the latest version)<br>
+7. Install Google App Engine SDK version 1.9.27 (latest release as at 20th October 2015)<br>
-   Download link to the SDK is https://console.developers.google.com/m/cloudstorage/b/appengine-sdks/o/deprecated/194/appengine-java-sdk-1.9.4.zip.<br>
+   Download link to the SDK is http://central.maven.org/maven2/com/google/appengine/appengine-java-sdk/1.9.27/appengine-java-sdk-1.9.27.zip.<br>
    Go to `Window → Preferences → Google → App Engine`, click the `Add` button, and point it to where you extracted the SDK zip file. <br>
    Further instructions for installing can be found at https://developers.google.com/eclipse/docs/using_sdks.